vrabaud/nao_camera_to_delete/README.rst

 Overview
 ========

-Camera1394_ is a ROS_ driver for devices supporting the IEEE 1394 Digital Camera (IIDC) protocol.
-It supports the ROS image_pipeline_, using libdc1394_ for device access.
+NaoCamera_ is a ROS_ driver for cameras accessed through Aldebaran's NAOqi middleware (typically, on the Nao robot).

 This package has no released code API.